oracle/truffleruby/doc/contributor/interop.md

 - `MODIFIABLE` will be set if the index is an integer, in bounds and the array is not frozen.

-- `REMOVABLE` is set for any index.
+- `REMOVABLE` is set for any index in bounds.

 - `INVOCABLE` and `INTERNAL` will not be set.

 Otherwise if the name starts with an `@`:

-- `READABLE` will be set (any instance variable can be read, returning nil).
+- `READABLE` will be set if the variable exists

 - `INSERTABLE` will be set if the object is not frozen and the instance variable does not exists.